npinochet/castle/GDD.md

 * How to make it so more than 2 enemies can fight you?
   * Being 2D means you can be only attacked from the left or right.

+## Enemies

+### Firs area

+#### Crawler

+The first enemy, an insignificant, slow and weak obstacle, they can occasionally attack.
+A good introduction for combat.
+Lore:
+There are poor lost souls that are too tired and spent from living.

+#### Ghoul

+These are well-rounded enemies that can throw rocks from higher places.
+They have a 2 attack combo that can trick you, but they have weak poise.
+Lore:
+IDK

+#### Skeleman

+These ones are the first real challenge a player will face.
+They have mid poise and can spin their swords to make a wall of hitboxes.
+They will force you to use the shield.
+Lore:
+IDK

+#### Abomination

+These are health walls (not too much).
+But can jump and fall on you.
+They hit hard but are slow and well telegraphed.
+Lore:
+They come from the mass of bodies under the dungeon.
+Where people believe that pulping and mutilation oneself can lead to a state of death.
+These are the ones that decide to leave the mass.

 ## Estimated progress

 * Game engine: 20%